facebookresearch/esm/README.rst

 +--------------------+------+------+-----------------+--------------+-----------+-------------+
 | TAPE (alignment)   | 0.8  | 0.63 | 0.09            | N/A          | N/A       | 0.64        |
 +--------------------+------+------+-----------------+--------------+-----------+-------------+
-\* Not comparable: result with a linear projection on the features (the contact head available in the PyTorch version of TAPE), versus the ResNet head reported in the TAPE paper.
+\* Not comparable: ESM (bests neural) uses a linear projection on the features (the contact head available in the PyTorch version of TAPE), but the results from the TAPE paper use a ResNet head.
-See the previous table for a comparison of both transformers in our benchmarking setup.
+See the previous table for a rigorous comparison of ESM and TAPE in a fair benchmarking setup.

 Reference
 =========